sjproctor/learn-academy-assessments/Week-3-Assessment/interview-questions.md

-5. What is React.Fragment (or <>) and why would you want to use it?

-  Your answer: The syntax for returning multiple JSX tags by wrapping them in a neutral outer tag, <> </> is a shorthand for React.Fragment that achieves the same result, and it doesn't add any additional nodes to the HTML code
+3. What is a ternary operator in JavaScript?

+  Your answer: Another way to write a conditional, operator that takes three operands (3 pieces)

+  condition ? true : false

   Researched answer:

+4. What are props in React?

+  Your answer: Information passed from a higher component to a lower component, method (behavior) or state (static data)

+  Researched answer:

+5. What is `this` in JavaScript?

+  Your answer: A reference to a method or variable belonging to the class or object

+  Researched answer:

+6. STRETCH: What is an anonymous function in JavaScript?

+  Your answer: Function without a name, functions called using the variable name

+  Researched answer:

-6. What are three options for creating responsive design?
+7. STRETCH: What does it mean to create a responsive UI?
+What are three options for creating responsive design?

-  Your answer: Flexbox, media queries, em/rem/%, grid layout
+  Your answer: Your app will still look good and function well no matter the screen size or orientation, media queries, grid, flexbox, rem/vh/vw/%

-  rem/em both translate into pixels
+  Researched answer: rem/em both translate into pixels

   All browsers have a small amount of base css
   When you put plain old HTML in the browser the text has a base pixel - usually a 16 point font So 1rem is that base font size